b-steel/private-events/README.md

 # private-events

+[Live Preview](https://top-pe.herokuapp.com/) (it's Heroku, so it may take up to 30 sec for the page to "wake up" since they sleep all their dynos that aren't in use)

 This project is from *The Odin Project's* Ruby on Rails course, which I've been completing in Python/ Django.

 [Link](https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations) the the assignment page and description.